jbiatek/BSGRulebook/rulebook.md

 If your character is executed, discard your entire hand of Skill Cards, as well as any Quorum cards <em>attached to your character</em> (these are cards like “Assign Vice President”, not the <em>hand</em> of Quorum cards)<span class="daybreak">, any Mutiny cards, and any miracle tokens</span>.

-<p class="exodusloyalty">If you were the current player when you were executed, skip your remaining move, action, and Crisis steps after the execution is finished. <span class="allies">If an Ally executed you, replace the Ally <a href="#ally-replaced-with-player-or-location-damaged">as if it were in a location that got damaged</a> after your execution is finished.</span></p>
+<p class="exodusloyalty">If you were the current player when you were executed, resolve the execution and then skip your remaining move, action, and Crisis steps. <span class="allies">If an Ally executed you, replace the Ally <a href="#ally-replaced-with-player-or-location-damaged">as if it were in a location that got damaged</a> after your execution is finished.</span></p>

 After that, the execution proceeds differently based on whether you are actually a human or not.

 #### Finishing a Cylon execution

 If you are a hidden Cylon, reveal <em>one</em> “You Are a Cylon” card and keep the rest of your Loyalty cards face down.
 Do not take the action on that card. <span class="allyseasons">Take 1 Trauma token from the pile (not the Mood Pool).</span> Follow <a href="#cylon-reveal-resolution">the rest of the normal procedure for revealing</a> as a Cylon, but do not draw a Super Crisis card.

-If you are <span class="cylonleader">a Cylon Leader or </span>a Cylon who has already revealed, move to the “Resurrection Ship” location.
+If you are <span class="cylonleader">a Cylon Leader or </span>a Cylon who has already revealed, move to the “Resurrection Ship” location<span class="allyseasons"> and take 1 Trauma token from the pile (not the Mood Pool)</span>.
 If piloting a ship, that ship is returned to the Reserves. <span class="cylonleader">As always, Cylon Leaders <em>do not reveal their agenda or motive!</em></span>

 #### Finishing a human execution

 <ol>
   <li>Reveal <em>all</em> your Loyalty cards, showing that none are Cylon cards. <span class="finalfive">For “Final Five” cards, resolve the text for execution.</span></li>
-  <li>The fleet loses 1 morale. <span class="pegasus">(If this causes Dee to be executed, resolve her execution after this one is finished.)</span></li>
+  <li>The fleet loses 1 morale.
+(If this causes Dee to be executed, resolve her execution after this one is finished.)</li>
   <li>Return your character and token(s) to the box, removing them from the game. <span class="allies">Discard any Trauma tokens.</span></li>
   <li class="exodusloyalty">Discard all of your loyalty cards.</li>
   <li class="noexodusloyalty">If you were Boomer, and the Sleeper Agent phase hasn’t happened yet, draw 1 new Loyalty card.</li>